 I was only a few words into my treatment history when she said, “We’ve got to get you on a biologic.”
 My eyes welled up, both in relief that the doctor recognized my need and in frustration at the barriers I perceived.
 I said no dermatologist had ever offered me biologics before, and I was fairly sure my insurance wouldn’t cover it.
 She said I was definitely a candidate, and that if my insurance company turned me down, we would find a way, that pharmaceutical companies had many programs to help patients like me.

-She prescribed Cosentyx (secukinumab).
-My insurance company wouldn’t cover it, but Flanagan connected me with a Novartis program.
+My insurance company wouldn’t cover the biologic, but Flanagan connected me with a program sponsored by the drug company.
 I was greenlighted for two years of treatment.

-I’ve been taking Cosentyx for four months as I write this.
+I’ve been taking the biologic for four months as I write this.
 My scalp is clear.
 My skin is almost completely clear (I have a few pale pink lesions on my lower legs).
 My nails are healing, and, to the casual observer, look normal.

 The ripple effect of clear skin